JhanviSharma27/Neighborhood-Navigators/README.md

 # Neighborhood-Navigators
-Description: Best neighborhood to live in if you are a superhero in Pittsburgh
+Description: The best Pittsburgh neighborhood if you are a superhero

 Team Members:
 Seamus Quigley sjq6@pitt.edu